-NOTICE
+NOTICE -

 Do not place a peripheral component on top of a system

 cabinet.

 - Allows the system and peripheral devices to be placed within the room so that power cords and communications cables will reach their respective power receptacles, telephone jacks, and other connection points. - Provides communications cable connectors or patch panels as needed. - Provides two electrically separate grounded AC wall outlets, within reach of the power cords from the system or PDUs, and, if used, UPS units.
-The lengths of detachable power cords are listed in "Power Cords for ftServer Systems and Peripheral Components" on page 2-7 and "PDU Power Cords" on page 2-9.
+The lengths of detachable power cords are listed in "Power Cords for ftServer Systems and Peripheral Components" on page 2-8 and "PDU Power Cords" on page 2-9.
 If the power cord must be hard-wired, consult an electrician to plan the length of the power cord. - Provides grounded AC wall outlets for external components that do not connect to a PDU. - Provides cutouts in the floor for routing cables, if the site has an elevated floor. - Contains space for future expansion.

-NOTICE the constant in an area of high plantmentation Do not place the system in an area of high electrostatic discharge.
+NOTICE Do not place the system in an area of high electrostation ) discharge.
 Static electricity may damage components.
-Do not locate components near transformers or other electromagnetic devices.
+I OC not locate components near transformers or other electromagnetic devices.